 No scanner.

-The Canon SELPHY QX20 is a portable dye-sublimation photo printer that can only produce 2.7" x 2.7" pictures.
-It performs decently well as a portable photo printer, producing reasonably color-accurate and detailed pictures, but don't expect to get the print quality that you would get from a desktop inkjet photo printer.
-Unfortunately, its cost per print is very high, as the cartridge is only good for 20 prints.
+The Canon SELPHY QX20 is a portable dye-sublimation photo printer that can only produce pictures on 2.1" x 3.4" or 2.7" x 2.7" proprietary paper.
+It performs decently well as a portable photo printer, producing reasonably color-accurate and detailed pictures.
+However, don't expect the print quality that you would get from a desktop inkjet photo printer.

 Produces reasonably sharp and color-accurate photos.